 Due to sign contracts shortly on a leasehold property in Chapel En Le Frith.
 Conveyancing solicitors inform me that they are sending me a report next week.
 What should I be looking out for?

 The report on title for your leasehold conveyancing in Chapel En Le Frith should include some of the following:

 What options are available to the landlord where you have contravened the provisions of the lease?
 You would want to receive a copy of the lease You should know if the lease allows you to add or improve aspects of the flat- you should know whether it relates to all alterations or limited to structural alteration, and whether consent is mandated necessary The length of the lease term.
 You should be advised as what happens when the lease ends, and aware of the importance of not letting the lease term falling below eighty years Responsibility for maintaining the window frames

-I bought a split level flat in Chapel En Le Frith, conveyancing having been completed in 2010.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Comparable flats in Chapel En Le Frith with over 90 years remaining are worth £190,000.
-The ground rent is £45 per annum.
-The lease comes to an end on 21st October 2082
+I purchased a studio flat in Chapel En Le Frith, conveyancing formalities finalised 5 years ago.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Corresponding properties in Chapel En Le Frith with over 90 years remaining are worth £185,000.
+The ground rent is £65 yearly.
+The lease runs out on 21st October 2082

-The figure above a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive investigations.
-You should not use the figures in tribunal or court proceedings.
-There may be additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information before seeking the advice of a professional.